-Raised on a steady diet of classic rock, Allie Farris fell in love with the songs of Elton John, Joni Mitchell, Tom Petty and more, all who became the primary influence for the songs she writes and performs today – piano driven, melodically soaring, lyrically focused, and emotionally rich.
+With her first piano lesson at the age of seven, Allie Farris began her journey of creativity through music and the growing realization that this would be her life’s work.
+Raised on a steady diet of classic rock, Allie fell in love with the songs of Elton John, Joni Mitchell, Tom Petty, The Band, and many more.
+This great popular music of the ‘70s and ‘80s is the primary influence for the songs that she writes and performs today – piano driven, melodically soaring, lyrically focused, and emotionally rich.

 During her high school years in Flower Mound, Texas, Allie formed her first band at the age of 15, performing at small venues around Dallas/Ft.
 Worth, while also recording two CD’s – Songs Written Upside Down in 2007 and All You Can Eat in 2009.
 Also during this time, she honed her craft with renowned vocal coach Tom McKinney and jazz piano virtuoso Julie Bonk (who was also Norah Jones’s teacher).

 After graduation, Allie moved north just a few miles to the University of North Texas’s College of Music, where she joined the renowned Jazz Studies program and the women’s Jazz Singers ensemble.
 While at UNT, in the spring of 2010, Allie successfully competed in several songwriting contests:

 Kerrville New Folk competition (regional finalist)